now booking 2026 speaking dates

 Not at all.
 The project is designed for curious beginners as well as experienced readers.
 Context is provided, and reflection prompts help guide engagement regardless of background.

-What if I miss sessions or fall behind?
+What if I fall behind?

 Three Ways to Participate